EBay to open 'shoppable windows' in New York

 EBay set up a window display in New York City in late 2011, but those storefronts did not let shoppers order products on the screen.

 This is the latest effort by eBay to work more closely with large retailers that are looking to reach more online and mobile shoppers.
-The company has attracted some large retailers, such as Target Corp (TGT.N), to its online marketplace, while developing mobile shopping technology for other retailers such as Macy's Inc (M.N).
+The company has attracted some large retailers, such as Target Corp, to its online marketplace, while developing mobile shopping technology for other retailers such as Macy's Inc.

 EBay's "shoppable windows" are an extension of the shift to mobile shopping, according to Steve Yankovich, head of the company's Innovation and New Ventures group, which developed the technology.